aklavo/thermal-simulation/assumptions.md

 ### Operational Assumptions
 - The pump is sized such that it can overcome the system head and produce the constant flow defined.
 - The speed of the pump is constant and instantaneous.

+### Simulation Assumptions
+- Above a timestep of ~2min the conduction heat loss blows up this simulation.